CodeYourFuture/syllabus/docs/fundamentals/index.md

 Each week has suggested schedules, team exercises, and challenges, but understanding these goals liberates mentors to experiment and innovate with their cohort.

-:man_and_woman_holding_hands::skin-tone-4::toolbox: :jigsaw::boat: talk to each other and have proven to be useful mantras for understanding what this course should be:
+:man_and_woman_holding_hands::skin-tone-4: 🧰: 🧩 :boat: talk to each other and have proven to be useful mantras for understanding what this course should be:

 Should we upload the result of our week 1 homework to Netlify?
 Yes, we should **ship it**.
 Yes, we should **start as we mean to go on**.
 Should we ask trainees to figure out how to improve on each other's week 1 homework as part of a 3 week project?
 Yes, because **I am part of a cohort**.
 Yes because we should practice **breaking down problems**.
 Yes because we should **start as we mean to go on**.